Socorro police search for missing 88-year-old woman suffering from dementia - KVIA

 Socorro police search for missing 88-year-old woman suffering from dementia

-SOCORRO, Texas -- The Socorro Police Department were looking for a missing elderly woman and put out a public call for help in locating her on Saturday.
+SOCORRO, Texas -- The Socorro Police Department were searching for a missing elderly woman and put out a public call for help in locating her on Saturday.

 Martha Gandara Arrieta, 88, suffers from dementia.